SarahBeecroft/Intro2HPC/_episodes/12-slurm-intro.md

 The `--nodes` flag specifies how many nodes you want to use.
 The `--ntasks-per-node` flag specifies how many tasks per node you want to run.
 The `--cpus-per-task` flag specifies how many CPUs (cores) per task you need.
-The total number of required CPUs (cores) is then `ntasks-per-node*cpus-per-task`; on Zeus the max is 28.
-The `--mem-per-cpu` flag specifies how much memory to use per CPU (core).
-On Zeus the max is 4GB, but for this job it's set very low.
+The `--mem` flag specifies how much memory to use per job.
 The `--time` flag sets the maximum allowable time for your job to run (i.e. the wall-clock limit).
 This job is set to get cut-off by SLURM at the 5 minute mark.